aster-hu/blog/_posts/2023-02-21 Set up python environment for ARM-based Mac/2023-02-21-Set up python environment for ARM-based Mac.md

 ---
-title: "Setup a clean python environment for ARM-based Mac in 2023"
+title: "Set up a clean python environment for ARM-based Mac in 2023"
 tags: [how-to, python]
 ---